B. Indirect methods

-In proposal NP1412-SAMURAI29R1 approved by the PAC of RIBF at RIKEN, Wako, Japan, we use the same scheme: the breakup of 9C at
+In proposal NP1412-SAMURAI29R1 approved by the PAC of RIBF at RIKEN, Wako, Japan, we use the same scheme: we study

-300 MeV/nucleon to evaluate the astrophysical S-factor for radiative proton capture on 8B.
-The experiment is part of a group of
+the nuclear and Coulomb breakup of 9C to evaluate the astrophysical S-factor for radiative proton capture on 8B.

 B.3.
 Trojan Horse Method measurements

-of Catania and INFN LNS.
-They have proposed and test measurements were done in collaboration in Bucharest, at the 9 MV FN tandem accelerator
+and INFN LNS.
+They have proposed and test measurements were done in collaboration in Bucharest, at the 9 MV FN

-together with us to check if the reaction 12C + 12C can be studied using the Trojan Horse Method.
-The reaction proposed
+tandem accelerator together with us to check if the reaction 12C + 12C can be studied using the Trojan Horse Method.

-was 12C(16O,α20Ne)α.
-The test was done using an 16O beam on 12C targets, but the answer was NO, the method cannot be used for this
+The reaction proposed was 12C(16O,α20Ne)α.
+The test was done using an 16O beam on 12C targets, but the answer was NO,

 B.4.
 Optical Model Potentials for nucleus-nucleus collisions